cdeck3r/3DScanner/src/rns/README.md

 sort -u nodelist.log | cat -b | cut -d$'\t' -f1,3 | xargs -n2 bash -c './rns.sh $1 $(($0*10)) /some/directory'
 ```

+There is the `rns_nodelist.sh` script to run the last command on CENTRALNODE.
+By default it performs a dry run.
+Run it with no parameters to see its usage.

 **Note:** One may run `rns` directly from the cloned repository in `/boot/autosetup/3DScanner` as regular user.